Am I a Good Candidate for Gynecomastia (Male Breast Reduction Surgery)?

 • Presence of both excess fats and glandular tissue.

-Gynecomastia may occur in one of the breasts or both the breasts.
+Gynecomastia may occur in one of the breasts or both breasts.
 Patients in Fairfax, Alexandria, VA, Chevy Chase, Rockville, MD, and nearby areas have an opportunity to receive cosmetic surgery for this problem from Dr. Jabs and Dr. Richards.

 Candidates